PSU-Research-Computing/psurc-docs/getting-started.rst

 Set up SSH keys and config files
 --------------------------------
-You can set up secure, password-free, connections to the servers using SSH keys.
+You can enable secure, password-free authentication to the ARC servers using SSH keys.
+SSH keys are a public/private key system that is more secure than traditional passwords, and offers a more convienent login mechanism than typing in your password every time you connect.

+SSH Keys work by generating two cryptographic key files.
+One of the files is private (keep it a secret!) and the other is public (it doesn't matter if someone gets a copy of it, but dont unessisarily distribute it).

 Generating Keypair
 ``````````````````